Danse avec les stars season 8

-The eighth season of the French version of Dancing with the Stars began in October 2017 on TF1.
+The eighth season of the French version of Strictly Come Dancing began in October 2017 on TF1.
 It was hosted by Sandrine Quétier.
 Co-host Laurent Ournac did not return to the show after two seasons and was replaced by different celebrities from TF1 invited to host that week: Arthur, Jean-Luc Reichmann, Christophe Beaugrand, Karine Ferri, Christophe Dechavanne, Nikos Aliagas, Laurence Boccolini, Denis Brogniart, Jean-Pierre Foucault, Carole Rousseau.
 Marie-Claude Pietragalla did not return to the panel after five seasons and was replaced by Nico Archambault.
 The returning judges were Jean-Marc Généreux, Chris Marques and Fauve Hautot.